lizmat/raku-all-modules/github/goneri/p6-Email-Notmuch/README.md

 Notmuchmail ( https://notmuchmail.org/ ) is a mail indexation tool.
 This Perl6 module provides
 binding for a limited subset of its API.

-The library has been tested with Notmuch 0.18, it should also work with older version.
+The library has been tested with Notmuch 0.25 and greater, it does not work anymore with the older version.

 ## Example